Tegowalik/LEGO-Switch-Controller/README.md

 ## Known Issues
 - The variable/ method naming in the python files mixes CamelCasing and snake_casing.
 As a programmer, I really regret that I haven't been consistently using a single case system.
 However I don't have neither the time nor the motivation to make the naming consistent.
 - Some pictures of configurations are missing
 - As soon as communication between hubs is possible, this makes a lot of new features possible (large chained layouts are possible -> no limitation due to limited available ports).
-Furthermore, it would be awesome if PyBricks Hubs could connect to a app which supervises *all* hubs.
+Furthermore, it would be awesome if PyBricks Hubs could connect to an app which supervises *all* hubs.

 If you find any unexpected behaviour or have a feature request, please create an issue or a pull request.